 You might have heard about Odin or Thor, and although most people would not name their kids using those names, there are many other variations with similar meanings.
 For example, you can find a unique name related to a legendary female warrior, a beautiful goddess, or even famous Vikings.

-Unique And Wonderful Names In Danish For Boys
+36 Unique And Wonderful Danish Names For Boys

 A lot of traditional Danish names are for boys.
 In general, names for boys have strong meanings such as “fair victory,” “divine bear,” “determined warrior,” “army leader,” “peaceful ruler,” “divine spear,” etc.